tonomoshia/lizreiher/_posts/2025-11-02-ai-bootcamp-day2.md

 description: Reflections from Day 2 of South Florida Tech Hub’s AI Bootcamp — a virtual day of experimentation and hands-on exploration with AI development tools.
 ---

-## AI Bootcamp Day 2: Learning from Home, Experimenting with AI Tools

 Day 2 of South Florida Tech Hub’s AI Bootcamp was fully virtual.
 We met over Zoom, which gave everyone a chance to work from home and still stay connected.
 The day was lighter on lectures and heavier on hands-on exploration, focused on testing different AI-powered development tools.

 ### Sharing and Discussion